ANG13T/DroneXtract/README.md

 - GEOJSON parsing output for SRT files in the steganography suite

 ## Support
-If you enjoyed DroneXtract, please consider [donating](https://cash.app/$G4LXY) in order to fund my future projects.
+If you enjoyed DroneXtract, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) in order to fund my future projects.

 To check out my other works, visit my [GitHub profile](https://github.com/ANG13T).